-All participants (including athletes, coaches, volunteers, members and employees), in both the Adult and Youth Programs, are required to review and follow the GDRA Club Rules, GDRA Safety Rules, GDRA Cold Water Rules, and Island Park Rowing Rules at all times.
-Failure to adhere to these Rules may result in disciplinary action, including termination of rowing privileges and expulsion from the club.
+All participants (including athletes, coaches, volunteers, members and employees) are required to review and follow the GDRA Club Rules, GDRA Cold Water Guidelines, Island Park Rowing Rules and GDRA SafeSport at all times.
+Failure to adhere to these may result in disciplinary action, including termination of rowing privileges and expulsion from the club.